Skip to main content

-The proper services for sending tax returns and more
+Learn about the proper services for sending tax returns, passports, and more

 Updated over a week ago

 Tax returns, checks, and passports are a few critical items that require you to send out every so often.
-Learn about how to properly send these types of items, and the different services you can use 👍
+This guide covers how to properly send these types of items, and the different services you can use.

 The IRS prefers you to send tax returns and checks via Certified Mail